-The following discussion should be read in conjunction with the consolidated historical financial statements of i-STT and related notes thereto for the years ended December 31, 2000 and 2001 (audited) and the six months ended June 30, 2001 and 2002 (unaudited) included in this proxy statement which have been prepared in accordance with Singapore GAAP.
-Singapore GAAP differs in certain respects from U.S. GAAP.
-For a discussion of material differences as applied to i-STT's financial statements, see Note 27 to i-STT's consolidated financial statements.
+The following discussion should be read in conjunction with the consolidated historical financial statements of i-STT and related notes thereto for the year ended December 31, 2001 and the period from the inception date of January 3, 2000 to December 31, 2000 (audited) and the six months ended June 30, 2002 and 2001 (unaudited) included in this proxy statement which have been prepared in accordance with Singapore Statements of Accounting Standard ("SAS" or "Singapore GAAP").
+Singapore GAAP differs in certain significant respects from generally accepted accounting principles in the United States of America ("US GAAP").
+For a discussion of differences as applied to i-STT's financial statements, see Note 27 to i-STT's consolidated financial statements.
 All dollar amounts presented herein are in U.S. dollars.
 The following discussion was prepared for i-STT as a stand-alone enterprise and does not give effect to the transactions contemplated by the combination agreement.
-Under the combination agreement i-STT and its Bangkok and Shanghai subsidiary companies will be transferred to Equinix.
+Under the combination agreement i-STT and related to Equinix.